 - Possess, use, give, or sell alcohol or an illegal drug.
-(Also see DAEP Placement and Expulsion for mandatory and permissive consequences under state law.) - Possess or sell seeds or pieces of marijuana in less than a usable amount.
-Possess, use, give, or sell paraphernalia related to any prohibited substance.
+(Also see DAEP Placement on page 15 and Expulsion on page 24 for mandatory and permissive consequences under state law.) - Possess or sell seeds or pieces of marijuana in less than a usable amount. - Possess, use, give, or sell paraphernalia related to any prohibited substance.
 (See glossary for "paraphernalia.") - Possess, use, abuse, or sell look-alike drugs or attempt to pass items off as drugs or contraband. - Abuse the student's own prescription drug, give a prescription drug to another student, or possess or be under the influence of another person's prescription drug on school property or at a school-related event.
 (See glossary for "abuse.") - Abuse over-the-counter drugs.
-(See glossary for "abuse.")
-Be under the influence of prescription or over-the-counter drugs that cause impairment of the physical or mental faculties.
+(See glossary for "abuse.") - Be under the influence of prescription or over-the-counter drugs that cause impairment to body or mind.
 (See glossary for "under the influence.") - Have or take prescription drugs or over-the-counter drugs at school other than as provided by district policy.